 If you’re in the USA or Australia – some states are pretty much a heatwave all year round.
 In the UK, Canada and other places – heat is seasonal.
 As any dog owner is aware, dogs aren’t the biggest fans of heat and keeping them cool both indoors and outdoors can be a challenge.
 For information on cooling vests and outdoor ideas – check out our article here.

-This top trending dog cooling mat is a particular favourite in the USA with nearly 2,000 reviews.
+This top trending cooling dog bed is a particular favourite in the USA with nearly 2,000 online reviews.
 This cooling mat does not require freezing or cold water but rather uses a non-toxic gel to keep your dog cool.

 When the dog lays on the cooling mat – the pressure activates the gel.
 This absorbs the heat from your dog’s body and cools the dog down.
 The mat is available in three sizes; medium, large and extra large (for Great Danes etc) – only blue colour is available.

 The pad is easy to clean, just wipe it down with a wet cloth.